 What about ADSP, SSP, and other email policy standards?
 Are they relevant for DMARC?

-DMARC is largely intended to be a replacement for earlier standards that defined email authentication policy.
-As an email service provider you should not need to configure ADSP or SSP records, nor should you require your customers to do so.
+DMARC is primarily intended to replace earlier standards that defined email authentication policy.
+As an email service provider, you should not need to configure ADSP or SSP records or require your customers to do so.

 This is a lot of information, and we know it can seem exhausting to figure it all out on your own.
 That’s why we’re here to make it easy for you.

 As experts in DMARC, we have the tools and resources necessary to get you to DMARC enforcement and help you maintain it.